 Where the Dalmatian Larder Meets the Table

 Vodice sits on the northern Dalmatian coast between Šibenik and Zadar, a town that most travellers pass through rather than linger in.
 That transit habit works in favour of the handful of restaurants that actually deserve attention here.
 The town is small enough that supply lines are short and producers are known by name.
 Tri Piruna, on Ul.
-Roca Pave 5, occupies that kind of position: a neighbourhood address in a place where the neighbourhood itself is the point.
+Roca Pave 5, is a restaurant serving modern Dalmatian steakhouse and seafood in Vodice.

 The wider context matters.
 The Šibenik-Knin region produces some of the Adriatic coast's most consistent raw material: fish pulled from waters that haven't been industrially overfished to the same degree as the northern Adriatic, lamb from the karst plateau behind the coast, and olive oil from groves that predate most of the tourist infrastructure around them.
 Restaurants along this stretch of coast that pay attention to sourcing have a genuine advantage over peers in more visited cities, where premium ingredients arrive via longer, less transparent supply chains.
 For a point of comparison, Pelegrini in Šibenik has made ingredient provenance a central part of its identity, and the influence of that approach ripples through the smaller restaurants in the surrounding towns.